 Asset managers, insurers and banks should all benefit from larger, more efficient and more effective capital markets.
 Asset managers are a key part of the investment chain, on which CMU is focused.
 Insurance companies have funds to invest.
 Banks could provide non-capital intensive intermediation services.
 Reopening the securitisation market would bring benefits to the banks as it will free up some balance sheet capacity and provide assets that match the long term aspirations of pension funds and insurance companies.
 It could also help to develop the bond market, where investors may want some activity.

 Some of the particular opportunities and challenges include:

-Find more detailed analysis of the Commission's proposal here (PDF 268 KB).
-To discuss the implications further, please contact Clive Briault, Jon Hogan or Giles Williams.
+More detailed analysis of the Commission's proposal (PDF 268 KB).
+To discuss the implications further, please contact Clive Briault or Jon Hogan.